Understand where you are

 A mature information security program is built on an organization's understanding of risk in the context of the needs of the business.

-Assessing the current state of your IT infrastructure allows you to fully understand the weaknesses and vulnerabilities in your Information Security Program.
+Assessing the current state of your IT infrastructure allows you to understand the weaknesses and vulnerabilities in your Information Security Program.
 The intelligence gathered through assessments establishes a foundation to help determine what updates and changes are needed to create a strong cybersecurity plan.

 As your cyber posture matures, assessments should be conducted and measured against the initial benchmark to determine the effectiveness of changes to your Information Security Program.